hidekatsu-izuno/vue-history-state/README.md

 But many browsers send cache-control='maxage=0' when reloading.
 It heuristically returns 'reload' then.

+#### visited

+If the action is back, forward or reload, this property returns true.
 #### page: number

 A current page number (an integer beginning with 0).